Breaking the Self-Confirming Loop: Diagnosing and Mitigating Systemic Reward Bias in Self-Rewarding RL: Abstract

 \section{Abstract}

-Reinforcement learning with verifiable rewards (RLVR) efficiently scales the reasoning ability of large language models (LLMs) but remains bottlenecked by limited labeled samples for continued data scaling.
-Reinforcement learning with intrinsic rewards (RLIR), in which the policy model assigns reward signals to its own rollouts, enables sustainable scaling in unlabeled settings.
-Yet its performance and stability still lag behind RLVR.
-We trace this gap to a system bias: the model tends to deem its own high-confidence rollouts correct, leading to biased and unstable reward estimation.
-It accumulates and rises rapidly as training proceeds, with the deviation from the oracle drifting toward over-reward.
-This causes unstable training and locks the performance ceiling.
-To understand how system bias yields these effects, we characterize it by the magnitude of reward bias, the degree of policy–reward coupling, and the proportional imbalance between over-reward and under-reward via three metrics: $\rho_{\text{noise}}$, $\rho_{\text{selfbias}}$, and $\rho_{\text{symbias}}$.
-We find that $\rho_{\text{noise}}$ and $\rho_{\text{symbias}}$ affect convergence performance and speed, while $\rho_{\text{selfbias}}$ has an amplification effect: it amplifies both correct and incorrect updates and induces unstable reward estimation.
-To mitigate system bias of RLIR, we propose reinforcement learning with ensembled rewards (RLER).
-It aggregates diverse models with adaptive reward interpolation and rollout selection strategy to build a unified reward-estimation space, jointly improving accuracy ($\rho_{\text{noise}}$), unbiasedness ($\rho_{\text{selfbias}}$, $\rho_{\text{symbias}}$), and robustness ($\rho_{\text{selfbias}}$).
-Extensive experiments show that RLER improves by \textbf{+13.6\%} over the best RLIR baseline, and is only \textbf{3.6\%} below the RLVR setting.
-Moreover, RLER achieves stable scaling on unlabeled samples, making it highly applicable.
+Reinforcement learning with verifiable rewards (RLVR) efficiently scales the reasoning ability of large language models (LLMs) but is bottlenecked by scarce labeled data.
+Reinforcement learning with intrinsic rewards (RLIR) offers a scalable alternative via self-rewarding, yet often suffers from instability and inferior performance.
+We trace this gap to a systemic bias in confidence-coupled self-rewarding: the model tends to over-reward high-confidence mistakes, forming a \textbf{self-confirming loop}.
+We quantify this feedback-loop bias with three metrics: reward noise magnitude ($\rho_{\text{noise}}$), policy–reward coupling ($\rho_{\text{selfbias}}$), and over-/under-reward skew ($\rho_{\text{symbias}}$).
+Our analyses show a compounding effect where strong coupling amplifies confidence-conditioned errors and drives a drift toward over-reward, leading to instability and a lower performance ceiling.
+To mitigate this, we propose reinforcement learning with ensembled rewards (\textbf{RLER}), which aggregates diverse models with adaptive reward interpolation and disagreement-aware rollout selection to reduce coupling and suppress over-reward drift.
+Extensive experiments show that RLER improves by 6.2\% over the best RLIR baseline and is within 3.6\% of RLVR, while exhibiting stable scaling on unlabeled samples.